VasanthVanan/computer-networking-top-down-approach-notes/Chapter 1: Computer Networks and the Internet.md

 - The Internet connects billions of computing devices worldwide, including traditional computers, smartphones, and various nontraditional devices.
 - The term "**hosts**" or "**end systems**" refers to all connected devices.
 Each End systems are interconnected by a network of communication links and packet switches.
-- Packet switches, such as routers and link-layer switches, forward packets to their destinations.
+- Packet switches, such as routers and link layer switches, forward packets to their destinations.
 - The sequence of links and switches a packet traverses is called a **route** or **path** through the network.
-- Packet-switched networks are compared to transportation networks, with packets analogous to trucks and communication links to highways and roads.
+- Packet switched networks are compared to transportation networks, with packets analogous to trucks and communication links to highways and roads.
 - End systems access the Internet through various types of **Internet Service Providers (ISPs)**, including residential, corporate, university, WiFi, and cellular data ISPs.
-- ISPs connect to content providers, and lower-tier ISPs are interconnected through national and international upper-tier ISPs.
+- ISPs connect to content providers, and lower tier ISPs are interconnected through national and international upper tier ISPs.
 - Internet protocols, such as TCP and IP, govern data transmission within the Internet, collectively known as TCP/IP.
 Internet standards, developed by the ```Internet Engineering Task Force (IETF)``` and documented as requests for comments (**RFCs**), ensure interoperability.
 - There are nearly 9000 RFCs defining various Internet protocols, and other bodies specify standards for network components, such as the **IEEE** 802 LAN Standards Committee for Ethernet and WiFi.